 Vaddarahalli is located close to Bangalore district, Karnataka.
 Only one teacher takes care of 200 students studying from 1st to 5th standard, in a single room.
 The primary facilities like teachers, sitting bench, and toilets are all immediately required in this school.
 All the students are from economically poor family background and whose parents are mostly

 primary school dropouts.
 Right now, we have distributed some basic things for all the students, like pencils and erasers, geometry boxes, clothes.
 A quiz was conducted for the students studying in 5th standard, as a part of Samatva’s motivation plan.

-Four underprivileged students, who were excellent in their studies, each were given 750 rupees (14$) scholarship by Samatva to support their studies.
+Four underprivileged students were excellent in their studies; Samatva gave each a 750 rupees (14$) scholarship to support their studies.
 These students were in 8th standard are under constant

 monitoring by SMC about their progress.
 Samatva is looking forward to support them and other students for

 their further education.

 Halleupparahalli (Kolar district, Karnataka): Trust has appointed a Hindi teacher on a monthly salary basis.
 Fifteen students who were excellent in their studies received educational materials from Samatva.

 We have completed the distribution of mid-day meal plates and tumblers to the school located in the village, Thulasikere near MMHills forest.
 The plates were distributed to 60 children, whose parents are economically

 poor.
 Samatva's secretary, Dr. R Siddappa Setty spoke with teachers and parents in this village about Samatva Trust, its objectives, and explained its determination to encourage and support prospective children for higher

 education.
 Thulasikere has a total of 150 households and out of 150, ten households belong to Soligas tribal community.
 This village is 4 kilometers from the MMHills temple area.
 There is no public transportation, people